 How does it work?

-BreastIT is a mobile phone application designed for windows phone that carries out timely diagnosis of breast cancer using the information relayed to it by the “Hyphen glove” which is the hardware connected to windows phone.
+BreastIT is a mobile phone application designed for windows phones that carries out a timely diagnosis of breast cancer using the information relayed to it by the “Hyphen glove” which is the hardware connected to the windows phone.

 The glove is made up of piezoelectric crystals that are attached at the top of the palm.
 These crystals generate ultrasound that scans the inner part of the breast, gets images which are later sent to phone via Bluetooth for diagnosis.

 Diagnosis is one of the main features of the app and once a user selects this functionality, he or she is prompted to start.
 Once one chooses the start option, the hyphen glove is turned on.
 A user must be wearing the glove by time it is turned on, then one can gently place in front of the breast of the patient, hover around to get a clear picture of the inside.